Juan García Postigo

-Juan García Postigo (born January 19, 1982) is a Spanish actor, model, sommelier, hotelier, entrepreneur, and male beauty pageant titleholder who won the Mister Spain 2006 competition, and then later on won the Mister World 2007 title in Sanya, Hainan, China.
+Juan García Postigo (born 19 January 1982) is a Spanish actor, model, sommelier, hotelier, entrepreneur, and male beauty pageant titleholder who won the Mister Spain 2006 competition, and then later on won the Mister World 2007 title in Sanya, Hainan, China.
 He is the first Spaniard to have won the title of Mister World.

 As an actor, García is best known for his roles in the television shows Los Serrano (2003), ¡A ver si llego!
 (2009), and La hora de José Mota (2009).

 Biography

 Early life and education

-García was born on January 19, 1982 in Málaga, Costa del Sol, Andalusia, Spain.
+García was born on 19 January 1982 in Málaga, Costa del Sol, Andalusia, Spain.
 He attended the Colegio Público Ramón Simonet for his primary education.
 As a teenager, García played indoor soccer and was his school team's goalkeeper.
-He was discovered at seventeen (17) years old by Manuel Beltrán, a director of a talent management agency in Málaga, while García was commencing studies for a business management degree at the University of Malaga.
+He was discovered at seventeen (17) years old by Manuel Beltrán, a director of a talent management agency in Málaga, while García was commencing studies for a business management degree at the University of Málaga.

 His foray into modeling and beauty pageant competitions, and then consequently acting, was accidental and with much hesitation at first.
 García's parents, especially his mother, wanted him to pursue and complete his degree before anything else.
 His parents did not want him to get distracted from his studies.